 In the evening, you have the opportunity to learn more about the so called City of Kings with a Lima by Night tour.
 This is fantastic tour that shows the city gorgeously illuminated with a fantastic colonial architecture.
 You will have unique insights into Lima’s history as you stroll around its main colonial buildings before enjoying a meal at one of Lima’s top restaurants.
 During your entire culinary exploration of Peru, we continually show how the food traditions go hand in hand with Peruvian history.

-Meals – Breakfast, Samples during the restaurant visit, Dinner and one of Lima’s premiere restaurants
+Meals Included: Breakfast, Samples during the restaurant visit and Dinner

-Many Peru food tour itineraries focus on high Andes indigenous markets – and we will take you to these too – but in terms of diversity of color, flavors and food representing all of Peru, there is no better place to delve head first into a food market like in Lima!
+Many Peru food tour itineraries focus on high Andes indigenous markets – and we will take you to these too – but in terms of diversity of color, flavours and food representing all of Peru, there is no better place to delve head first into a food market like in Lima!
 The sprawling Magdalena market is perfect for food tours!
 It features a fascinating range of fresh fruits and vegetables from all over Peru.
-This is an amazing place to understand the culinary wonders (and diversity) of Peru, from the products produced on the coast, to the high altitude crops, and the delicious variety of the jungle fruits.

 Today we will travel to the community of Amaru where we will learn about Andean life and how it relates to Peruvian food.
 In the morning, the women of the community will give us a weaving demonstration and explain about how they are working to keep traditional weaving techniques alive.
 We will also learn about typical Andean crops, the people’s connection to the Pachamama (Mother-Earth), the different rituals for each part of the growing season, and the use of traditional tools for the planting and harvest of native products.
 Here, you will have the option to eat cuy prepared traditionally – a ‘must do’ for those foodies looking for authentic experiences in their food tours!!!